After Trump tweets, data shows how pocketbooks follow politics

 Now consider the increases in website visits that week from the seven states that generated the least traffic to the L.L.Bean site before Trump's tweet.

-All those states saw an increase, except Hawaii, which saw a decline and which voted for Clinton.
-The only outlier in the group is Nevada, which voted for Clinton and which an uptick in web traffic to the site.
+All those states saw an increase, except Hawaii, which voted for Clinton and saw a decline The only outlier in the group is Nevada, which voted for Clinton and saw an uptick in web traffic to the site.
 What's more, all those states, except South Dakota, are warm weather states.

 To be clear, the numbers show L.L.Bean was still drawing heavily off of its blue New England base.
 Even with the declines, the six New England states provided more traffic to Maine retailer than any others.
 And the changes in L.L.Bean's traffic also seem to have been temporary.
 Many of those trends had reversed themselves the next week.